-For example, a recently purchased new refrigerator.
-Upon activation there seems to be a wide temperature fluctuation in the main compartment.
-The consumer’s question about how to properly configure multiple zones within the refrigerator can result in a response specific to the make, model, installation date and current state of operation.
-The consumer could also receive detailed instructions on how to properly configure the refrigerator and a checklist of related maintenance items to check; for example: verify the air intake area is not blocked and that someone did not recently place a hot container in the compartment, both of which may causes wide fluctuations in temperature.
+Let’s say you recently sold a new refrigerator.
+Upon activation, there appears to be a wide temperature fluctuation in the main compartment.
+With access to the right IoT data, you can respond to the customer’s question about how to properly configure multiple cooling zones with a response specific to the make, model, installation date, and current state of operation.
+You could even send the customer detailed instructions on how to properly configure the refrigerator along with a checklist of related maintenance items for handy reference in case they’re the cause of the fluctuation.

-Now, what if the brand wants to provide an experience where the customer does not need to ask for assistance?
-What if the IoT enabled device could log a service request on behalf of the customer?
+What if you could address issues without a customer having to ask for assistance?
+What if the IoT-enabled device could automatically log a service request on their behalf?

-If we continue with the refrigerator example above; after 3 months of use the consumer receives a proactive notification email stating that based on usage it is time to replace the water filter.
-Along with this notification are directions to the closest brick and mortar store to purchase the filter and a link to an on-line store.
-The notification may also include a link to a “how to” installation video that will guide the consumer through replacing the water filter.
+To continue with the refrigerator example, the IoT-enabled appliance learns about the softness and hardness of the water, and how often water is passed through the filtration system.
+It develops a custom water filter replacement schedule, and the customer receives a proactive notification with details on when to replace the filter.
+The notification includes directions to the closest store and a link to an ecommerce site.
+The notification may also include a link to a how-to installation video that will guide the customer through replacing the water filter.

-Brands enabled with IoT data can decide whether they wish to deliver an augmented inbound experience or make an investment to deliver a proactive experience.
-Ultimately the customer and the business win!
+With IoT data, you can decide whether to deliver an augmented inbound experience or a more proactive experience.
+Ultimately, you and your customers both win.

 In my next post, we’ll explore the capabilities of IoT data in helping you offer a personalized auto-fix and even prevent product or service failures altogether.

 In the meantime, check out the earlier posts in this series for more information: